• Skip to primary navigation

 2. Moreton Island

-Another one of the most popular day tours from Brisbane is the gorgeous Moreton Island which is full of nature and wildlife.
+Another one of the most popular day tours from Brisbane is the gorgeous Moreton Island, which is full of nature and wildlife.
 Most of the island is a protected national park, making it perfect for those seeking some time in the great outdoors.
-With lovely white sand beaches you may want to spend part of your day just sunbathing and paddling about in the water.
+You may want to spend part of your day just sunbathing on its lovely white sand beaches and paddling about in the water.
 Moreton Island is also great for those looking for activities out in its pristine waters.
-Kayaking, stand-up paddle boarding, and snorkeling all great ways to pass the time.
-As for land-based activities, there’s quad biking, cycling, and sandboarding that can be enjoyed.
-Many though say the highlight is hand-feeding wild dolphins which come in close to shore at Tangalooma Island Resort during the early evening.
+Kayaking, stand-up paddleboarding, and snorkeling are all great ways to pass the time.
+As for land-based activities, there’s quad biking, cycling, and sandboarding.
+Many visitors, however, say the highlight is hand-feeding the wild dolphins that come in close to shore at Tangalooma Island Resort during the early evening.

-Getting there: There are daily ferries that make this 75 minute journey from Brisbane to Moreton Island.
-Keep in mind that there is no public transportation on the island and the only way to get around is by 4WD.
+Getting there: There are daily ferries that make the 75-minute journey from Brisbane to Moreton Island.
+Keep in mind that there is no public transportation on the island and that the only way to get around is by 4WD.
 If you’re looking to visit without a car, it’s best to go with an organized tour.

 Book Tour to Moreton Island